Preparing for Flight

 2. Make sure the person living with dementia has identification.
 A Passport or Real ID (or both) is best.
 It’s best not to rely on assurances that the ID is in hand.
 Touch the ID yourself, and keep it with you if there is any chance of losing it.
 Have an alternative ID on hand just in case you get to the airport and the ID is missing.
 A Social Security card, Medicare card, face sheet from the facility administrator with a photo and/or a bottle of pills may work.

 3. Pack responsibly.
+Pay attention to the details for packing in the TSA Travel Checklist.
 A carry-on saves time and hassle over checked bags.
 No liquids over 3.4 ounces are allowed in a carry-on unless it’s medically required.
 Bring a chux pad or a seat protector if incontinence is a concern.
 Dress comfortably.
 Have a jacket or sweater, but do not overdress.
 A microfiber towel works great as a small blanket, bib, or seat protector in a pinch.
 Bring noise-cancelling headphones with favorite music, a favorite pillow, or other special items that can be comforting.

 4. Attach luggage tags to carry-ons, purses, backpacks or any bag going through the scanner.
 Make sure tags are legible, and have current identification including cell phone number and email address.